Druyv/hades_randomizer/README.md

 To run the randomizer either download the file and run it using Python, or visit https://repl.it/@nickgoris/Hades-Randomizer to run it in an online shell

 If you have any suggestions or notice some mistakes/bugs, feel free to open an issue or create a pull request!

+Current roadmap:
+- Building it into a website
+- Try and balance PoP choices
+- Insert a way for players to lock in PoP choices before randomising the rest